rulingAnts/dekereke_pivot_tables/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](LICENSE) file for details.

+## Attribution

+This project was created with the assistance of GitHub Copilot.

 ## Support